json-schema-org/website/pages/understanding-json-schema/reference/type.md

 Optionally, validator [implementations](../../learn/glossary#implementation) can provide a configuration option to enable `format` to function as an assertion rather than just an annotation.
-That means that validation will fail if, for example, a value with a `date` format isn\'t in a form that can be parsed as a date.
+That means that validation fails when, for example, a value with a `date` format isn\'t in a form that can be parsed as a date.
 This can allow values to be constrained beyond what the other tools in JSON Schema, including [Regular Expressions](../../understanding-json-schema/reference/regular_expressions) can